What Is ISO 45001 Certified? A Practical Guide for Businesses

 • Government contractors

-Many clients and government contracts now require ISO 45001 certification as a prequalification condition.
+Many procurement frameworks and government contracts require occupational health and safety certification as a condition of qualification.

 How Does a Company Become ISO 45001 Certified?